google/differential-privacy/pipelinedp4j/README.md

 [here](https://mvnrepository.com/artifact/com.google.privacy.differentialprivacy.pipelinedp4j/pipelinedp4j).
 After adding this dependency into your project you can write the same code as in the example above and it will compile.

-Please, don't use `0.0.1` version in production code as it is experimental and its maintenance will be stopped in 2024 with release of the new version.